Ethiopia says its troops marching on Tigrayan capital

 The fighting could jeopardise the recent opening up of Ethiopia’s economy, stir ethnic bloodshed elsewhere around the vast nation of 115 million people, and tarnish the reputation of Abiy.
 He won his Nobel for pursuing peace with Eritrea and had drawn praise for opening up a repressive political system, though arrests and media curbs have tainted that of late.

-The TPLF itself is a formidable rival also with a proud history: it spearheaded the toppling of a Marxist dictatorship in 1991 and bore the brunt of the 1998-2000 war with Eritrea.

-Adding to the squeeze on the TPLF, state-affiliated Fana TV said Ethiopia had frozen bank accounts of 34 of its institutions including construction, trading, engineering, printing, electrical and bus companies.

-Reporting by Addis Ababa newsroom, David Lewis, George Obulutsa, Katharine Houreld and Duncan Miriri in Nairobi; Emma Farge and Stephanie Nebehay in Geneva; Writing by Andrew Cawthorne; Editing by William Maclean and Mark Heinrich
+Reporting by Addis Ababa newsroom, David Lewis, George Obulutsa, Katharine Houreld and Duncan Miriri in Nairobi; Emma Farge and Stephanie Nebehay in Geneva; Michelle Nichols at the United Nations; Writing by Andrew Cawthorne; Editing by William Maclean and Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.